-There are significant risks involved in riding ATV’s, specifically, if one is racing.
-Injuries such as severe brain injury, spinal cord trauma, multiple fractures to the upper and lower extremities, abdominal trauma; facial and dental injuries can be the result of ATV accidents.
+There are significant risks involved in riding ATVs, specifically if one is racing.
+Injuries such as severe brain injury, spinal cord trauma, multiple fractures to the upper and lower extremities, abdominal trauma, facial and dental injuries can result from ATV accidents.

 ATVs can easily flip on tricky terrain, and adding passengers can make it harder to maintain balance.

 CPSC.gov gives a number of helpful safety tips: